gwinnem/vue-dashboard-layout/README.md

 # What is gwinnem/vue-dashboard-layout?
 [It is based on jbaysolutions: vue-grid-layout](https://jbaysolutions.github.io/vue-grid-layout)

-New work will be focused on upgrading the vue version to 3.0.0 and refactoring code so it is proper typescript with new linting rules to ensure better code quality.
+New work will be focused on upgrading the vue version to 3.0.0 and refactoring code, so it is proper typescript with new linting rules to ensure better code quality.

 ## Original Features:
 * Draggable widgets.